cloud-army/secret-mutator-admission-webhook/README.md

 ```
 For more information about the envsecrets-config.json file, check this repo https://github.com/cloud-army/envsecrets

-## Contributing
+Contributing

-We welcome and encourage contributions to this project!
-Please read the [Developer](https://www.external-secrets.io/main/contributing/devguide/) and [Contribution process](https://www.external-secrets.io/main/contributing/process/) guides.
-Also make sure to check the [Code of Conduct](https://www.external-secrets.io/main/contributing/coc/) and adhere to its guidelines.
+Please see the contributing guidelines.

 ### K8S references: